slerman12/Help-me/2-Opposing-views.md

 Since Charles was the only person on the committee who knew me since I began the program, chronology/duration seems sufficiently relevant to mention here:

-Besides the 4 years that people usually do in undergrad, 5 - 7 years is the average time for a person to do a PhD (I was in my 6th year), with other students in the University of Rochester CS department going into their 7th year or more.
+Besides the 4 years that people usually do in undergrad, 5 - 7 years is the average time for a person to do a PhD (I was in my 6th), with other students in the University of Rochester CS department going into their 7th year or more.

 ### Michael L. Scott